shanepeckham/CADLab_Loyalty/README.md

 # What does it showcase?

-This solution brings together Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS) and Serverless components on Microsoft Azure to build a realistic end to end scenario common in retail.
+This solution brings together Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS) and Serverless components on Microsoft Azure to build a realistic end to end scenario to nurture customers.
 Furthermore, the democratization of AI is tied in nicely by incorporating Cognitive Services to perform text analysis and determine the sentiment of a customer’s feedback.

 # The end to end scenario